aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to POTM or Online App" h2="Export DOTX to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file that is used to create documents with a consistent look and feel.
+It is used to store text, images, and other content that can be used to create a document.
+However, the DOTX file format is not compatible with other applications, such as PowerPoint.
+Therefore, it is necessary to convert DOTX files to a format that is compatible with PowerPoint, such as POTM.

+<h2>How Aspose.Total Helps for DOTX to POTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to POTM conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTX to POTM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert DOTX files to HTML, and then load the HTML via the PowerPoint manipulation C++ API to create a new presentation and save it as POTM.
+The process is simple and efficient, and it allows users to quickly and easily convert DOTX files to POTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}